-The way it will work is as follows: the first two days will operate as a normal stroke play European Tour event with the cut falling at the top 65 professionals and ties.
+The way it works is as follows: the first two days will operate as a normal stroke play European Tour event with the cut falling at the top 65 professionals and ties.
 The goal on Saturday though is to get into the top 8 ideally and top 24 at the very least to progress into Sunday.
 The top 8 players are then seeded into the second round of knockout matches where there'll meet the winner of the round 1 matches, all of which are played over six holes with a 100 yard 'knockout hole' determining the outcome of any tied match.
 From there we have a straight knockout of the remaining 16 players over the 6 hole matches until we have an eventual winner.
 For more details on the format click here.

-The other nuance to pick out of the outright winner betting market this week is that although most bookies are offering 4 places each-way at 1/4 odds, it's worth noting that both Paddy Power and Boylesports are offering 4 places at 1/3 odds at the time of writing - if the odds are identical on your selected player then using Paddy Power or Boylesports returns a huge 33% more for a place return.
-Current prices here: Paddy Power | Boylesports
+The other nuance to pick out of the outright winner betting market this week is that although most bookies are offering 4 places each-way at 1/4 odds outright, it's worth noting that Boylesports are offering 4 places at 1/3 odds at the time of writing - if the odds are identical on your selected player then using Boylesports returns a huge 33% more for a place return.
+Current prices here: Boylesports

 Lake Karinnyup CC.
 Designer: Alex Russell, 1929; Course Type: Classical; Par: 72; Length: 7,143 yards; Water Hazards: 1; Fairways: Santa Anna Hybrid Couch; Rough: Wintergreen Couch / Tall Fescue; Greens: Bentgrass (G6).

 Course Overview.
 This week's host course Lake Karinnyup is a classical, tree-lined affair just a couple of miles in from the Indian Ocean.
-The track hosted a number of top-level tournaments prior to the 2012-2016 events, most relevant to us the 2002 & 2003 Johnnie Walker Classic won by Retief Goosen and Ernie Els respectively.
+The track hosted a number of top-level tournaments prior to the 2012-2017 events, most relevant to us the 2002 & 2003 Johnnie Walker Classic won by Retief Goosen and Ernie Els respectively.
 You can find details of those events in our event stats section, albeit there are only a few survivors from those older events playing here this week.
 The 2003 win by The Big Easy holds its own place in European Tour history as the South African's 29-under total is still the biggest winning score under par in any European Tour event.
-The course has been remodelled by former European Tour player Mike Clayton since Els' win, however, with changes predominantly around the greens giving the track a little more protection, it's safe to say that this is now a much more challenging proposition.
+The course has been remodelled by former European Tour player Mike Clayton since Els' win; however, with changes predominantly around the greens giving the track a little more protection, it's safe to say that this is now a much more challenging proposition.

-At 7,143 yards the course isn't overly long by today's standards, however with a number of dog-leg holes and the omnipresent breeze coming in off the Ocean it will force players to use a full array of shots and every club in their bag.
-If the wind really does blow (as it often does each afternoon in this part of the world) then some holes can play quite long; that, coupled with closer bunkering around the greens and punishing run-off areas for wayward irons, should make this week more of a challenge for the top players with a premium on finding the greens in regulation and scrambling when putting surfaces are inevitably missed.
+At 7,143 yards the course isn't overly long by today's standards, however with a number of dog-leg holes and the omnipresent breeze coming in off the Ocean, it will force players to use a full array of shots and every club in their bag.
+If the wind really does blow (as it often does each afternoon in this part of the world) then some holes can play quite long; that, coupled with closer bunkering around the greens and punishing run-off areas for wayward irons, should make this week more of a challenge for the top players with a premium on finding the greens in regulation and top-class scrambling when putting surfaces are inevitably missed.

 Tournament Stats.
-We've published some key player statistics for this week's ISPS Handa Perth International that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's Super 6 that will help to shape a view on players who traditionally play well on this course: Current Form | Course Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016: Louis Oosthuizen, 10/1; 2014: Thorbjorn Olesen, 40/1; 2013: Jin Jeong, 250/1; 2012: Bo Van Pelt, 7/1; For a summary of winners' odds on the European Tour for the past 6 years based on the completed 2016 schedule click here.
+2017: Brett Rumford, 50/1; 2016: Louis Oosthuizen, 10/1; 2014: Thorbjorn Olesen, 40/1; 2013: Jin Jeong, 250/1; 2012: Bo Van Pelt, 7/1.
+The 2017 event was in the Super 6 format, all prior years were straight 72-hole strokeplay.
+For a summary of winners' odds on the European Tour for the past 7 years based on the completed 2017 schedule click here.

 Tournament Trends & Key Factors.

-My selections are as follows - all in the outright market:
+My selections are as follows - all in the OUTRIGHT MARKET: